Pentagon03/BOJ-Workbook-Copy-Paste-Pro/README.md

-# BOJ-Set-Copy-Paste-Pro
+# BOJ Workbook Copy Paste Pro
-This Chrome extension lets you copy Problems from a Baekjoon Online Judge Set, and easily paste it to a new Set.
+This Chrome extension lets you copy Problems from a Baekjoon Online Judge Workbook/Set, and easily paste it to a new Workbook/Set.

 ### Installation
 **Google Chrome**